-Result Outcome Difference of 0, or 1 in favour of Defender drawn Battle: defender • Each side eliminates 1 Brigade (Veteran if participating) Attacking General returns to the Area he left to enter the Battle Area.
+Result Outcome Difference of 0, or 1 in favour of Defender Defender Drawn Battle: Each side eliminates 1 Brigade (Veteran if participating) Attacking General returns to the Area he left to enter the Battle Area and his Activation (if any) is complete.
 This withdrawal does not count as Retreat or Movement.
-Difference of 1 Attacker drawn Battle: in favour of attacker • Each side eliminates 1 Brigade (Veteran if participating) • The defender Retreats.
-Difference of 2 Indecisive Victory: to 4 • General with lower score eliminates 1 Brigade (Militia if participating) and Retreats.
-Difference of Major Victory: 5+ General with lower score eliminates 2 Brigades (Militia if participating) and Retreats. • Winner draws and plays 1 bonus Strategy card. • (1644-45 only) Winner may add 1 eliminated Enemy Brigade to winning General (Turncoats).
-Difference of Decisive Victory: 5+ AND winner played Decisive Victory Combat General with lower score eliminates 2 Brigades (Veteran if participating) and Retreats. card • Winner draws and plays 2 bonus Strategy cards. • (1644-45 only) Winner may add 1 eliminated Enemy Brigade to winning General (Turncoats).
+Difference of 1 in favour of At- tacker Attacker Drawn Battle: Each side eliminates 1 Brigade (Veteran if participating) The defender Retreats as if the loser.
+Difference of 2 to 4 Indecisive Victory: • General with lower score eliminates 1 Brigade (Militia if participating) and Retreats.
+Difference of 5+ Major Victory: General with lower score eliminates Brigades (Militia if participating) and Retreats.
+Winner draws and plays 1 bonus Strategy card.
+(1644-45 only) Winner may add 1 eliminated Enemy Brigade to winning General (Turncoats).
+Difference of 5+ AND winner played Decisive Victory Combat card Decisive Victory: General with lower score eliminates 2 Brigades (Veteran if participating) and Retreats.
+Winner draws and plays 2 bonus Strategy cards.
+(1644-45 only) Winner may add 1 eliminated Enemy Brigade to winning General (Turncoats).